ntvmb/debtoo-scripts/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: "[FEATURE]"
-labels: 'bug'
+labels: 'enhancement, priority: normal'
-assignees: ''
+assignees: ntvmb

 ---